ederoyd46/OSMImport/README.md

 [DEVELOPER]

 1. Run "build-platform.sh" to install the platform (sandbox).
 For OSX users this also generates the launchd services in /tmp, on a reboot run "build-platform.sh" again to regenerate the launchd services (it won't reinstall mongo or ghc).
-2. Run "make" to build the project (note this uses cabal's yet to be released sandbox feature, so make sure you have a installed cabal 1.17 from git://github.com/haskell/cabal.git).
+2. Run "make" to build the project.
+(You can also run 'make sandbox-init' first if you use the yet unrelease Cabal 1.17)
 3. Optionally you might want to run ". environment.sh" to add OSMImport to your path

 [USER]